-Figure 6 shows the number of installations and applications grouped according to the total electricity consumption of the respective undertakings or installations14 for each year since 2013.
+Figure 6 shows the number of installations and applications grouped according to the total electricity consumption of the respective undertakings or installations for each year since 2013.
 The total electricity consumption is not just based on the eligible electricity consumption but may also contain electricity consumption for the production of non-eligible products.
 This serves to illustrate the actual size of the undertaking or the installation.

-Looking at the entire period from 2013 to 2017, it is noticeable that in total, both the number of applications and the number of installations decreased continuously.
-This is due to the trend in the smallest category of electricity consumption with less than 20 gigawatt-hours per year, which, with an average of 414 installations and a share of 45 percent, comprises the majority of the eligible facilities.
-For small-scale consumers, the number of installations dropped from 458 at the beginning to 384 in 2017.
-The number of applications in this category also continued to decline.
-The reasons for this may be the effort required in preparing an application compared to the resulting amount of aid and the retention corresponding to the ${\rm CO_2}$ costs of one gigawatt-hour electricity.
+Looking at the entire period from 2013 to 2018, it is noticeable that in total, both the number of applications and the number of installations decreased continuously.
+This is due to the trend in the smallest category of electricity consumption with less than 20 gigawatt-hours per year, which, with an average of 411 installations and a share of 45 percent, comprises the majority of the eligible facilities.
+For small-scale consumers, the number of installations dropped from 458 at the beginning to 384 in 2017 and rose again slightly to 393 installations last year while the number of applications in this category continued to decline.
+The reasons for this may be the effort required in preparing an application compared to the resulting amount of aid and the retention corresponding to the CO2 costs of one gigawatt-hour electricity.